jdmota/quasejs/README.md

 **[package-manager](packages/package-manager)**

-An experimental package manager that uses a global store and a combination of hard/soft links.
+An experimental package manager that removes the need for having a huge `node_modules` folder.

 **[path-url](packages/path-url)**